The best of both the acoustic and electric worlds can be found for under 200 dollars.

 This guitar might seem to you to be quite expensive for a 3/4 size guitar, especially when we have full-size guitars yet in the rankings.
-However, we can’t ignore the demand for a functioning guitar by adults with smaller hands or for kids who want to grow with an instrument that will allow them to learn on a “real” guitar.
+However, we can’t ignore the demand for a good functioning guitar for adults with smaller hands or for kids who want to grow with an instrument that will allow them to learn on a “real” guitar.
 The Yamaha APXT2 provides just the solution.

 Not only is it for “smaller” people, it’s also a great traveling or practice guitar for an intermediate or pro who need to jam on something wherever they may be.
 For what’s life without a few tunes?